-Now let's say you have not one camera, but a dozen.
-But you don't have enough available ports on Firewalla Gold.
+Now let's say you have not one camera but a dozen.
+You still want to place them on a separate network segment, but you don't have enough ports on Firewalla Gold.
 No problem.

-You can get any switch (unmanaged is fine and less expensive than even the least expensive managed switch) and connect it into Gold's port 1 and then plugin all your cameras to that switch.
-Now all those cameras will be able to see each other, but not have access to your Trusted LAN.
+You can get any switch (unmanaged or managed) and connect it to Port 1, then plug in all your cameras to that switch.
+Follow the same steps to set up a network segment as if you were just configuring a segment for a single camera.
+Now, all your cameras will be able to see and talk to each other but not have access to your trusted main LAN.

-Now say instead of cameras with ethernet connections, you have a set of smart smoke alarms that are Wi-Fi-based.
-You would rather keep them on a separate network as a best practice.
-Instead of plugging in a switch as in Example 2, use a separate Wi-Fi AP just for the smoke alarms.
-Again they are now isolated from the rest of your network.
-Connect a different AP for Wi-Fi for all your other devices.
+Now say instead of cameras with Ethernet connections, you have a set of Wi-Fi-based smart smoke alarms that you'd like to keep on a separate network as a best practice.
+Instead of plugging in a switch as in Example 2, use a separate Wi-Fi access point (AP) just for the smoke alarms to isolate them from the rest of your network.
+Then, follow the steps from Example 1 to set up a network segment.
+Connect a different AP for your main LAN's Wi-Fi.

 You can repeat this process for each of the 3 ports on your Gold.
-You could have:
+This means you could have:

-- One network for Trusted computers like your laptop where you do banking.
+- One network for trusted computers like your personal laptop and phone.

-- One network for all IoT devices over Wi-Fi (or use the ports on your AP for IoT devices with ethernet).
+- One network for all your IoT devices over Wi-Fi (or, if your AP has available ports, you can connect your IoT devices with Ethernet).

 - One network for security cameras.

-Now let's say we are using Firewalla Purple which has just one LAN port, but we want to create three separate networks: a camera, a computer, and a separate network for kids' Wi-Fi devices (phones, tablets, Chromebooks, etc).
-What we are going to do is connect Purple's LAN port to port 1 on a managed switch.
+Let's say we are using a Purple to create three separate networks: one for your home, one for a camera, and another for your kids' Wi-Fi devices.
+To do that, we can connect Purple's LAN port to Port 1 on a managed switch.

 - Go to the Firewalla Box Main page > Network Manager > Create Network > Local Network.